leiless/assertf.h/README.md

 --- | --- | --- | ---
 Ready | Ready | Ready | N/A

+`assertf.h` originally targets to embedded systems, it can be used nearly all UNIX-like systems.

 ## Integration

 In order to deploy `assertf.h` to your existing C/C++ project, you need: